FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/plugin-features/View Options.rst

 .. image:: ../img/View-Options/View014.png

-This panel can be docked along with the QGIS Processing Tools Panel.
+The Widget Panel can be docked with the QGIS Processing Tools Panel.

 .. image:: ../img/View-Options/View014.gif